ashishps1/awesome-low-level-design/problems/restaurant-management-system.md

 # Designing an Online Shopping System Like Amazon

-In this blog post, we will explore the object-oriented design and implementation of a Restaurant Management System using Java.
+In this article, we will explore the object-oriented design and implementation of a Restaurant Management System using Java.

 This system will handle various aspects such as table reservations, order processing, and kitchen management.